teSill/UniversalGameLauncher/README.md

 --- AUTO UPDATING ---

-For support, inquiries and anything else, you can contact me at https://temsoft.io
+For support, inquiries or anything else, you can contact me at https://temsoft.io